 Should I invest in a franchise or open a private coffee shop?

+Either of these options can be profitable for the owner, but there are definitely big differences in how you’ll go about opening each of these types of coffee shops.
 Choosing between opening a franchised coffee shop and a private coffee shop basically means you’ll be choosing how much say you have, as an owner, in how your shop looks, what it serves, how it’s set up, and what it’s called.

 If you want to open a franchise coffee shop, you won’t have control over the shop’s look, layout, menu, pricing, name, or branding.

-If you want to be the kind of coffee shop owner that gets to control all aspects of the shop and make all the decisions regarding how it operates, what products it sells, and how it’s presented, then you should open your own individual coffee shop to make your vision a reality.
+If you want to be the kind of coffee shop owner who gets to control all aspects of the shop and make all the decisions regarding how it operates, what products it sells, and how it’s presented, then you should open your own individual coffee shop to make your vision a reality.

 What legal requirements should I be aware of before opening a coffee shop?

 There are some licenses or permits that you’ll want to look into while you’re planning the opening of a coffee shop.
 There are fees associated with these items, so make sure you plan them into your budget.
 A business license may be required for you to open your coffee shop.

 The cost of these varies based on the city and state you are opening your business in.
 You can find the location of the office issuing business licenses for your area by visiting the Small Business Administration’s website.
+Depending on what you decide to put on your menu, how big your establishment is, and other factors, you may need a food service license.

+There is an application to fill out, and you’ll also likely undergo inspections by the health department for your area.
 You may need to get a food handler’s permit for yourself and for each of your employees.
 There is a training course that will have to be completed by employees and a fee to purchase the permits.
 You might also need to apply for a sign permit.

-If you’re going to be putting up a sign designed to attract customers into your coffee shop, you should check into your city’s regulations to see if you need to get a permit before the installation of your sign.
+If you’re going to be putting up a sign designed to attract customers to your coffee shop, you should check into your city’s regulations to see if you need to get a permit before the installation of your sign.

 Regulations for businesses differ from city to city and from state to state.
-Make sure to do your research so you know what is required by your local government agencies before you take any steps towards opening your coffee shop.
+Make sure to do your research so you know what is required by your local government agencies before you take any steps toward opening your coffee shop.
 It could cost you if you don’t.

 To learn more on how to start your own coffee shop checkout my startup documents here